• Why Paris

 14 Monday Dec 2015

-Posted by Trailblazer Travel Books in French food and wine, French holidays, Paris News, Paris shopping, Paris travel
+Posted French food and wine, French holidays, Paris News, Paris shopping, Paris travel

 Fill your bags with a potpurri of unique gifts by craftspeople from across France as well as Morocco, Tunisia, Kenya, Iran, China and Nepal.
 Santa will be there for the kids afternoons, from 12pm-5pm on Wednesdays, 12pm-3pm on Thursdays and Fridays, and 12pm-7pm on Saturdays and Sundays, right up to Christmas Eve.
 Local produce, mulled wine to sip, original fashion accessories, Corsican sausages, raclette cheese, and the sounds of traditional Peruvian flute music filling the nippy air make this a seasonal must-do.